0xbs/Jenkins96HashBreaker/README.md

 5. ??
 6. Hit Ctrl+C when you think you have done enough or close the command window
 7. Profit: results are stored in found.txt
+8.

+## But what about my texture file names?
+Feel free to modify the source code to your needs.

 ## Credits
 The implemenatation of the Jenkins96 hash algorithm is from @tomrus88, see